Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 1 (✅)

-For me, this one is much easier than last one.
+For me, this one is much easier than the last one.

 ```c++
 class Solution {